lighthousemontessori/lighthousemontessori.github.io/our_team.md

   quote: My goal is to foster a community that feels safe to grow both emotionally and intellectually.
 This includes parents, staff and the children we serve.
 - name:  Michael Myers
   role: Co-Lead Teacher
   quote:  My goal is to help children hone their mental and physical and spiritual tools, simultaneously facilitating their joy in learning.
-To support the child's abiliy to be an independent, curious, and lifelong learner.
+To support the child's ability to be an independent, curious, and lifelong learner.
 - name: Kristina Hunt
   role: Co-Lead Teacher
   quote: My main goal is to help lead a child towards peaceful communication and self-confidence.